rakibhakas/bdflag/README.md

 # bdflag

-Run this Flag in any text editor you can copy past the code
+#Run this Flag in any text editor.

+#you can copy past the code